 - Current Year: Junior

-Can Gibbs leverage a season at Alabama into an early-round selection, as so many Crimson Tide running backs have done before him?
-Here’s a look at what Gibbs brings to the table and how the Alabama RB might be valued in the 2023 NFL Draft.
+Here’s a look at what Gibbs brings and how the Alabama RB might be valued in the 2023 NFL Draft.

 Gibbs naturally throttles up and down to maximize the space he has, as well as create new windows to exploit.
 The Alabama RB actively presses close behind blocks, forcing defenders to slow up.
-By doing so, he takes control of the space allotted and can manipulate angles thereafter.
+By doing so, he controls the space allotted and can manipulate angles thereafter.

-At 5’11”, 200 pounds, Gibbs isn’t an overly imposing back, but he does at least bring measurable physicality to the fold.
+At 5’9″, and 199 pounds, Gibbs isn’t an overly imposing back, but he does at least bring measurable physicality to the fold.
 The Alabama RB has shown he can utilize stiff arms to push down imbalanced defenders and extend plays.
 He consistently fights to stay on his feet with active footwork and is willing to lower his shoulder and finish forward on runs.
-On occasion, Gibbs has also shown he can bounce off contact and absorb blows with his hips and torso.
+Occasionally, Gibbs has also shown he can bounce off contact and absorb blows with his hips and torso.

-Part of the appeal of Gibbs rests in his multi-phase ability.
-The Alabama RB has high-level potential as a pass-catching RB.
-He already shows impressive nuance, as he can manipulate defender leverage when running routes.
+Much of Gibb’s appeal rests in his multi-phase ability.
+The Alabama RB has high-level ability as a pass-catching RB.
+As young as he is, he already shows impressive nuance, as he can manipulate defender leverage when running routes.
 He can press outside and then cut back in, and his short-area agility is an asset at stems.

-Going further, Gibbs can catch passes with hands extending beyond his frame, then reset his feet for run-after-catch yards.
+Gibbs can run routes and split out wide, but he can also use body control to adjust for high passes, catch with his hands extending beyond his frame, and then reset his feet for run-after-catch yards.
 Gibbs quickly shifts from receiving mode to RAC mode.
 He’s also shown he can corral passes in stride and haul in passes amidst contact.

 As an athlete, Gibbs has enough speed to get to the edge on outside runs and turn the corner upfield.
 He also has the speed to accelerate along unideal angles and get a step on defenders.
 In pass protection, he has urgent active feet and brings solid effort.
 He can square up defenders and surge into contact, and he can also identify points of weakness in the protection and respond quickly.